ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/DistributedTransactions.md

 SAGA is asynchronous.

 Used Queues for this SAGA pattern.
-Different microservices will be required for successfull as well as rollback/timeout scenarios to be handled.
+Different microservices will be required for successful as well as rollback/timeout scenarios to be handled.

 Sequential events + Local transactions = Isolation